lyricalpolymath/DCL_ViewGame/README.md

 ### Level concepts + screenshots
 each level has a game concept

-- In level 1 you will find evidence of a digital society where something has gone awry...
+- Level 1 has evidence of a digital society where something has gone awry...

 - Level 2 will show some ways in which technological progress has harmed us as a species